Adrenal Body Type: What It Is and How to Fix It

 The five body types

 There are five primary body types—adrenal, ovary, thyroid, liver, and pancreas.
 Each is related to an imbalance of hormones.
 While you can have more than one body type, you are likely to experience stronger signs of one type.
-Let’s take a quick look at the five body types.
+If you are interested to learn which body type you are take this free body type quiz.
+Now let’s take a quick look at the five body types.

 1. The adrenal body type